nluhmann/AGapEs/README.md

 * ``` $DIR/results/gapFilling_partial_IS/ ``` - assemblies and partial gap filling results for not completely filled IS gaps

 **CHECKPOINT 2**:
-Based on the gap filling results, the conflicting components as summarized in $DIR/<X>.info have to be solved manually.
+Based on the gap filling results, the conflicting components as summarized in $DIR/conflicts.info have to be solved manually.
+Before running the finishing phase, the two files ``` $DIR/results/scaffold/adjacencies_kept ``` and ``` $DIR/results/scaffold/adjacencies_discarded ``` have to be adjusted accordingly.

 ### Finishing

+The last step will produce a set of scaffolds from kept adjacencies and gap sequences either based on aDNA reads or completed with template sequence.
+The sequence map also indicates the type of gap and support by aDNA reads.

 ```
 snakemake --snakefile finishing.snakefile -j <N>